Durss/Twitchat/README.md

 <br>

 # Project setup
-First create a `credentials` folder on the root directory, create a `credentials.json` file inside it and fill in these values :
+Rename the `credentials.default.json` file within the `credentials` folder to `credentials.json` and fill in these values :
 ```json
 {
 	"server_port": 3018,